Katherine Cooper Art at Salamanca

 The Eastern Spinebill (Acanthorhynchus tenuirostris) inhabits shrubs in open eucalypt forests, as well as shrubland and suburban gardens.
 They use their long, slender, de-curved bills to probe deep into flowers to feed on the sweet nectar.

-This original piece is for sale, please get in contact for more details.
-To see limited editions prints, please click here
+This original piece is SOLD.
+To see limited edition prints, please click here